AltspaceVR/altspace-webpack-starter/README.md

 # AltspaceVR/altspace-webpack-starter

-Starter template for building altspace apps with es6.
+Starter template for building Altspace apps with es6 and Webpack.
 The code is bundled up using [Webpack](https://webpack.github.io/) and a dev server is provided for previewing the app with live reload and [Hot Module Replacement](https://webpack.github.io/docs/hot-module-replacement.html).

 ## Local Development

 If you don't already have it installed, install [npm](https://www.npmjs.com/) then run the following to spin it up:

 ```
-> npm install
+npm install
-> npm start
+npm start
 ```

 This will start a development server on port 8080.
 Changes to any of the javascript or css files will automatically be reflected (most times without losing application state).